 Aquamacs is better.
 We support the standard Mac user interface that you've come to love.
 For instance, in addition to traditional Emacs shortcuts like C-x C-f (open a new file), Aquamacs understands Command-O. Aquamacs behaves like a modern application on Mac (or Windows) when it comes to selecting, copying, pasting texts within Aquamacs or in between applications.
 Aquamacs offers nice, smooth fonts.
 Asian input methods work.
 It's easy to install and runs out-of-the box with no configuration.
 And all is built on GNU Emacs, so you can use your favorite Emacs packages!
 Check the Features section if you want to know more.

 Who made it?
-Aquamacs has been adapted from GNU Emacs by David Reitter, aided by enthusiastic users and Emacs experts.
+Aquamacs has been adapted from GNU Emacs by David Reitter, aided by enthusiastic users and Emacs experts and is now maintained by Win Treese.
 Collaborator Nathaniel Cunningham has contributed features such as native spell-checking and window tabs.
 Project co-founder Kevin Walzer has contributed easy-to-understand manuals.
 There is a long list of contributors, including those who wrote included packages and, of course, Emacs.
 GNU Emacs has a long history that began some fourty years ago, primarily driven by the efforts of GNU founder Richard M. Stallman.
 GNU Emacs has first been ported to the Mac by Andrew Choi; the Cocoa port was written by Adrian Robert and colleagues; much Mac development of Emacs was done by Yamamoto Mitsuharu.